How To Treat Canker Sores on Your Tongue

 - Foods high in citric acids, such as oranges, tomatoes, and some cheeses

 - Underlying autoimmune conditions (HIV/AIDs, lupus, Behçet’s disease)

 - Chronic high stress or a traumatic life event

 - A family history of canker sore outbreaks

-Is It Common To Get a Canker Sore on Your Tongue?
+Is It Common to Get a Canker Sore on Your Tongue?

-- Visible, round sore causing pain on the tongue
+- A visible, round sore causing pain

 - Sore has a red or pink border

 Leukoplakia is a condition that causes white patches and sometimes sores in the mouth.
-Most white patches develop on the insides of the cheeks, on the gums, underneath the tongue or on the tongue.
+Most white patches develop on the insides of the cheeks, on the gums, underneath the tongue, or on the tongue.
 Unlike a canker sore on the tongue, leukoplakia usually doesn’t cause any pain.